DaanVanHauwermeiren/AdventofCode/README.md

 - Branch off and make a pull request to add code.
 The maintainers will likely group the pull requests per week to have weekly updates of the main branch.
 - If you need specific libs, do not forget to add them to either `requirements.txt` or the `Project.toml`
 - The code assumes `Python` version `3.1.10`, and `Julia` version `1.9.3`.
 Since this is a code golf repo, normally any recent release should be fine.
+- unless otherwise specified, all scripts are assumed to be run from the top level folder.